sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-offline/cp-sdk-android-wizard-app-offline.md

 [ACCORDION-BEGIN [Step 1: ](Generate and run an offline app)]

 Follow the instructions at [Try Out SAP Cloud Platform SDK for Android Wizard](https://developers.sap.com/tutorials/cp-sdk-android-wizard-app.html) to create a new application using the SAP Cloud Platform SDK for Android wizard and select **Offline** for the OData option.
+The push feature is not needed for this application.

 ![Choose Offline OData](choosing_offline_odata.png)